coinos/coinos-server/db/normalized/README.md

   - is invoices table required or is this just summary information ?
   - orders table needs to be investigated and refactored
   - need to add subscriptions table if applicable ( what is this comprised of ?)
+  - user_keys table should be commented to clarify application of each of these values.